well-fed-cat/well-fed-cat.github.io/docs/_includes/frontmatter.md

 ## TODO ##

-* Learn in Gradle how to manage dependencies from different repositories and how to create maven artifacts.
+* Continue work on refactoring of "datamodel" module.
+* Repair SQL-DB implementation.
+* Complete test-suite for datamodel and data stores and make sure, it works for in-memory implementation.
+* Make sure, all tests work for SQL-DB implementation.
 * Learn about gradle and java modules.
-* Extract "datamodel" module as separate repo (can use subtree)
-* Continue work on refactoring of "datamodel" module.
 * Extract in-memory implementation into separate repo.
 Make multi-submodule common.
 * Repair in memory implementation
-* Complete test-suite for datamodel and data stores and make sure, it works for in-memory implementation.
 * Extract simple-file implementation as separate repo.
 * Repair simple-file implementation and make sure, all tests work.
-* Extract SQL-DB implementation into separate repo.
-* Repair SQL-DB implementation.
-Make sure all tests work.
 * Implement automated tests.
   * Implement them for all store-implementations.
   * Create spec of how stores should work together.